Elmo median real estate price is $281,921, which is more expensive than 50.0% of the neighborhoods in Texas and 36.6% of the neighborhoods in the U.S.

 In a nation where 1 out of every 4 children lives in poverty, the Elmo neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-American households most often have a car, and regularly they have two or three.
-But households in the Elmo neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Elmo neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.8% of the households here have four, five, or more cars.
 That is more cars per household than in 97.0% of the neighborhoods in the nation.

 The real estate in this neighborhood consists of more mobile homes than 96.6% of all neighborhoods in America, with 34.9% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.